Analysis of SSDT

 **How?** A syscall is a special instruction that switches from user mode to kernel mode, letting the program ask the kernel to do the job.

 lets say that we have to save a file using notepad.exe or using some kind of programs.
-There it uses syscall like NtCreateFile
+There it uses syscall like `NtCreateFile`.
+This function is a **stub**—it doesn’t do the work itself but prepares to ask the kernel.&#x20;

 The CPU switches from user mode to kernel mode, handing control to the kernel (specifically **Ntoskrnl.exe**, the heart of Windows.